yavorfingarov/Reprise/README.md

 * `PutAttribute`
 * `PatchAttribute`
 * `DeleteAttribute`
-* `MapAttribute` - for other/multiple HTTP methods
+* `MapAttribute` - for other/multiple HTTP methods.
+You can derive your own attributes from this one.

 The `Handle` method can be synchronous as well as asynchronous and can have any signature and any return type.